Average Foreign Object In Food Settlements

 #2 Cost Of Medical Treatment

-If you went to the ER, needed X-rays, follow-up care, or even just paid a few hundred bucks at the dentist, that shows real impact.
+If you went to the ER, needed X-rays, follow-up care, or even just paid a few hundred bucks at the dentist, that shows an impact.
 Also, don’t forget about prescriptions, over-the-counter meds, or even things like missed work or travel costs for treatment.
 It all adds up.

 Also Read: Can You File Workers’ Comp And Personal Injury?